CRASH OF A GRUMMAN GOOSE

 At 1340K hours on 6 November 1944 a Grumman Goose aircraft attempted to land cross wind across the Brisbane River near the US Naval Air Station at Colmslie, in Brisbane, Queensland.
 The aircraft was on a short flight from Archerfield to Hamilton.

-The aircraft touched the water and then appeared to attempt to take off again but the float hit the stone retaining wall and then ploughed its way through a bank of sand which caused the aircraft to turn over on its nose.
+The aircraft touched the water and then appeared to attempt to take off again but the float hit the stone retaining wall and then ploughed its way through a bank of sand which caused the aircraft to turn over on its nose and ended up nose first on to Harbour Road at Hamilton.
+Several phone wires were torn down.

 Brisbane Area - Weekly Intelligence Report No. 56, Period 032359K - 102359K Nov.
 1944 (NAA File)